Alina, a Girl with a Jug

-Alina, a Girl with a Jug, (Note: Polish: Alina, dziewczyna z dzbanem) also simply known as Alina, and as Girl with a Jug, (Note: Polish: Dziewczyna z dzbanem) is a statue located in the Stefan Żeromski Park in Warsaw, Poland.
+Alina, a Girl with a Jug (/pl/; Alina, dziewczyna z dzbanem), also simply known as Alina, and as Girl with a Jug (Dziewczyna z dzbanem), is a bronze statue located in the Stefan Żeromski Park in Warsaw, Poland.
 It was made by Henryk Kuna and unveiled in 1936.
-The sculpture depicts a woman holding a jug, and it is placed on top of a fountain.
+The sculpture depicts a woman holding a jug, and is placed on top of a fountain.
 It is commonly regarded as a symbol of the district of Żoliborz.

 History

-The sculpture Alina, a Girl with a Jug was made by Henryk Kuna and unveiled in 1936 at the main entrance of the Stefan Żeromski Park.
-The artist named it after the main character of 1834 drama Balladyna by Juliusz Słowacki.
-It became a popular symbol of Żoliborz.
+The sculpture Alina, a Girl with a Jug was made by Henryk Kuna and unveiled in 1936 at the main entrance of the Stefan Żeromski Park in Warsaw.
+It was named after the main character of the 1834 drama Balladyna by Juliusz Słowacki.
+It became a popular symbol of the Żoliborz district.

-In 1989, the sculpture was given the status of a protected cultural property.
+In 1989, the sculpture entered onto a heritage list.
 In 1990, it was stolen by unknown perpetrators, most likely between 27 and 28 October.
-It was found a year later buried in the ground in Olszynka Grochowska and broken into several parts.
+It was found a year later, buried in the ground in the neighbourhood of Olszynka Grochowska, and broken into several parts.
 It was restored and unveiled in its original location on 17 June 1992.
-Later it was also given the honorary citizenship of Żoliborz.
+Later, it was also given the honorary citizenship of Żoliborz.

 In 1997, a replica of the statue was made for the art exhibition Żoliborz.
 Obrazy z dziejów.
-Afterwards, it was moved to the Żoliborz Civic Centre, where it remains to this day.
+Afterwards, it was moved to the Żoliborz Town Hall at 6 Słowackiego Street.

 Characteristics

-The sculpture depicts a woman in a dress, holding a jug in her right hand.
-It is placed on a top of a fountain and located at the main entrance of the Stefan Żeromski Park.
-The sculpture is regarded as a symbol of the city district of Żoliborz, and it has the status of its honorary citizen, as well as a protected cultural property.
+The bronze sculpture is placed on top of a fountain at the main entrance of the Stefan Żeromski Park.
+It has a form of a statue of a woman in a dress, holding a jug in her right hand.
+Together with the fountain, it masseurs of 1.6 m (5.25 ft.)
+The sculpture is regarded as a symbol of the Żoliborz district, and it has the status of its honorary citizen, as well as a protected cultural property.

+Its replica is also displayed in the Żoliborz Town Hall at 6 Słowackiego Street.